-You take the onions, just a lot of onions and the you have to french them.
+You take the onions, just a lot of onions and then you have to french them.

 That doesn’t mean make out with them – it means you have to clench them

-Onto the board and take out your knife and cut them into wedges longitudinally.
+In a fist on the board and use your knife to cut them into wedges longitudinally.